My Pinecone API Key and environment leaked! What should I do?

 There are several reasons why a Pinecone API Key and environment might have been leaked:

-• Improper storage: If the API Key and environment variables are stored in plain text files or hard-coded in the source code, they can be easily accessed by unauthorized users.
+Improper storage: If the API Key and environment variables are stored in plain text in code repositories or configuration files that are publicly accessible, they can easily be leaked.

-• Malicious insiders: Insiders with malicious intent may intentionally leak the API Key and environment variables for personal gain or to harm the organization.
+Malicious intent: In some cases, an individual with malicious intent may deliberately leak the API Key and environment variables to disrupt services or gain unauthorized access to systems.

 What are the risks of leaking a Pinecone API Key and environment

-• Reputation Damage: A data breach or security incident resulting from a leaked API Key can damage the reputation of the organization and erode customer trust.
+Reputation damage: A security breach due to a leaked API Key can severely damage the organization's reputation and erode trust with customers and partners.

 ---]